5 Common Bugs Faced in UI Testing

 - Defining the maximum length of the alpha-numerical password a user can set.
 Pre-define if special characters are supported.
 For example, for users to set strong passwords, the password policy can be as follows:

 - The password must contain a minimum of 6 characters and a maximum of 15 characters.

 - Password must contain a special character like @, ! or ().

 Following the practices above, developers can ensure that critical bugs are avoided and provide enhanced data integrity.

-This ensures that the web-app is responsive across multiple devices like tablets, smartphones, desktops, etc. Teams can use tools like a Responsive checker to ensure all that their page layouts are consistent and flawless across devices.
+This ensures that the web app is responsive across multiple devices like tablets, smartphones, desktops, etc. Teams can use tools like a Responsive checker to ensure that their page layouts are consistent and flawless across devices.

 Some dysfunctional UI elements like buttons or text fields might remain uncovered during initial testing.
 However, these bugs are very critical, and if not eliminated in the early stages, can damage the web app’s functionality.
 Such bugs might end up crashing an entire mobile or web application.
 For example, an ‘Update Profile’ button in the profile settings may not be functional, and repeated clicks might crash the app.